Bastian/bStats/README.md

 Docker containers, thus no additional dependencies like Node.js and npm are required (even though it is recommended to have them installed for your IDE tooling).

+## Start Production

+The `prod` directory contains the production environment for bStats.
+Similar to the dev environment, you have to place the `firebase-config.json` file and the `service-account-file.json` file inside the `prod` directory.
+Additionally, you have to update the `prod/volumes/bstats-legacy/config.json` file with your Recaptcha secrets and replace the `sessionSecret` with a random (long) string of your choosing.

+You can then start the services by running `make start-prod`.

+### Disaster Recovery

+Assuming the worst happens and the current bStats server explodes.
+To get back up running, start the `prod` environment on a new server once and stop it after it has successfully started.
+Then place the backup Redis dumps (`dump.rdb`) in the `prod/volumes/redis/node-<x>m` directory.
+Make sure that the dump file is the correct one for the current node.
+You can look at the `prod/volumes/redis/node-<x>m/nodes.conf` file to find out for which key-range the node is responsible.
+You can then start the prod again and everything should work again (if it is a new server with a new IP, you ofc also have to update the DNS settings in Cloudflare).

 ## License